Visit the Best State Museums and National Galleries in Berlin

 • The Kunstgewerbemuseum (Decorative Arts) has a high-quality collection of items ranging from the Middle Ages to the present.

-• The Musikinstrumenten-Museum (Musical Instruments) is not part of the state museums but worth seeing and shared the same Kulturforum ticket.
+• The Musikinstrumenten-Museum (Museum of Musical Instruments) is not part of the state museums but is worth seeing and shares the same Kulturforum ticket.

 • A new modern art museum to permanently house the 20th-century art collection is under construction.